MicrosoftDocs/powerapps-docs/powerapps-docs/user/quick-find.md

      > [!div class="mx-imgBorder"]
      > ![Categorized Search Results](media/categorized-search-results.png "Categorized search results page")

-With categorized search, you can search for records that begin with a specific word or use a wildcard character.
+With categorized search, you can search for rows that begin with a specific word or use a wildcard character.

-- **Begins with**: Results include records that begin with a specific word.
-For example, if you want to search for "Alpine Ski House," type **alp** in the search box; if you type **ski**, the record won't show up.
+- **Begins with**: Results include rows that begin with a specific word.
+For example, if you want to search for "Alpine Ski House," type **alp** in the search box; if you type **ski**, the row won't show up.

 - **Wildcard**: For example, *ski or *ski\*.